sahilmalhotra0510/io/charts/charts.md

 Rstudio has devtools intalled already, so maybe just library(devtools) to call in the package -->

-[The static json files](../build/api/note.txt) used here are generated from the EPA API which uses the US Environmentally-Extended Input-Output R-Language data&nbsp;pipeline [USEEIOR](https://github.com/USEPA/USEEIOR).
+[The JSON API](../build/api/note.txt) used here is generated from the EPA API which uses the [USEEIOR](https://github.com/USEPA/USEEIOR) pipeline.

 <!--(It replaces the use of [IOMB](https://github.com/USEPA/USEEIO_API/wiki/Build))-->